-Duchenne muscular dystrophy is the disease you could help cure.
-The question is, can we do it in time to save Charley and others in this generation?
 Duchenne is the most common fatal genetic disease to strike children around the world.
 Kids with DMD cannot produce dystrophin, a protein necessary for muscle strength and function.
-As a result, every skeletal muscle in the body deteriorates.
-To date, there is no approved treatment or cure.
+As a result, every skeletal muscle in the body – including the heart and lungs — deteriorates.

 The Facts About Duchenne